|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 For different flavors, add other dried fruits.
 Dried cherries, dried cranberries, dark raisins, dried blueberries, chopped dates, and Zante currants all would provide a new spin on the original recipe.
 Another option would be to add chopped pecans, walnuts, or almonds, either alone or mixed with the dried fruit.
+Of course, you can always leave the dried fruit out for a plain scone, perfect for topping with jam.
+Regardless, serve them with hot tea for a classic pairing.

 - 2 cups all-purpose flour (or fine whole-wheat flour)